 The reason is very simple: Trust is the most valuable asset of any online retailer, and the most trusted source is other customers.
 This source can be in many forms like word of mouth, shares, likes, reviews, and social buzz, which is user-generated content (UGC) in a nutshell.

-In plain words, user-generated content is the content created by a brand’s customers, influencers, or social followers.
+In general, user-generated content is the content created by a brand’s customers, influencers, or social followers.
 The content is contributed by a real person, making it unbiased.
-Therefore, when a customer reads the content, they more likely trust it because someone like “them” has written it.
+Thus, when a customer reads the content, they more likely trust it because someone like “them” has written it.

 With that said, a lot of content can qualify as UGC, including comments on your site, customer reviews, testimonials, social media posts, videos, Instagram stories, photos, and blog articles.
 Anything that comes from your customers or your followers.